Sjord/Sjord.github.io/_posts/2016-09-21-tenex-password-bug.md

 At BBN they implemented paging for the PDP-1 in software.
 Although it worked well, it was pretty slow.
 "However, the actual number of references was sufficiently high that a great deal of time was spent in the software address translation sequence, and we realized that, ultimately, this translation must be done in hardware if a truly effective paged virtual memory system were to be built."

-BBN had specific requirements and views on how they wanted computers to work.
-The world of computers was in its infancy and it was not yet very clear which features a computer should have.
-BBN thought it should at least have time sharing and virtual memory.
+At this time the world of computers was in its infancy and it was not yet very clear which features a computer should have.
+BBN thought it should at least have time sharing and virtual memory, and it tried to convince computer manufacturer DEC to provide such a system.
 BBN asked DEC to design a PDP-6 with paging, but eventually DEC stopped producing PDP-6 models without there ever having been paging support.

 ## Creating a paging computer